Estimated reading time: 3 minutes

-The potential savings for your customers will vary based on the size and the scope of the project(s) at hand, and in the LED applications that are required.
+The potential savings for your customers will vary based on the size and scope of the project(s) at hand and the required LED applications.
 For example, homeowners and small businesses can spend between $5,000 and $30,000 on an LED retrofit.
-Large companies, commercial entities and government-mandated projects can easily have LED budgets up to half a million dollars or more for new developments and/or retrofits.
+On the other hand, large companies, commercial entities, and government-mandated projects can easily have budgets up to half a million dollars or more for new developments and retrofits.

 LED retrofit jobs to target.

-Once you start building your portfolio of LED retrofit projects, you can begin contacting home builders and apartment complexes, and larger establishments such as hotels, warehouses, shopping malls and automotive dealers.
-Over time, you will increase your brand awareness, differentiate you from the competition, and position your contractor business for success through professional referrals and, possibly, federal, state and/or local government contracts.
+Once you start building your portfolio of LED retrofit projects, you can contact home builders, apartment complexes, and larger establishments such as hotels, warehouses, shopping malls, and automotive dealers.
+Over time, you will increase your brand awareness, differentiate yourself from the competition, and position your contractor business for success through professional referrals and federal, state, and local government contracts.